pramnora/bat/README.md

 5. You can shut down the computer

-6. -etc...

-7. If MS DOS Batch file commands are either accidentally/or else, delibrately mis-used; then, they can also create a computer 'virus'/or, 'bomb'...which causes the computer to disfunction; for example,...
+6. If MS DOS Batch file commands are either accidentally/or else, delibrately mis-used; then, they can also create a computer 'virus'/or, 'bomb'...which causes the computer to disfunction; for example,...

 - if one were to rename/delete very important system files
+- rename drive letters
-- modify the Windows registry
+- modify the Windows system registry

-- etc.
+7. -etc.

 ## A list of commonly used MS DOS Commands...